drfailov/L018_Fan/README.md

 Most Chinese projectors run their fans at full power, regardless of temperature.
 This custom fan controller adjusts fan speed based on real sensor data, making the projector quieter.
-An optional OLED display can be connected for real-time monitoring.

 <p align="center">
   <img src="Images/Schematic.png" width="600"/>